top of page

 Here at Rose’s, we encourage our dementia patients to engage in energizing activities that help lift their spirits and spark happy memories.
 Our patients immerse themselves in creative fields such as art and music that help stimulate their brains and brighten their days.

-Keeping Dementia Patients Active and Mobile
+Keeping Patients Active and Mobile

 Did you know that playing someone’s favorite song can help stimulate memory?
 Painting and art can help patients connect to their inner imagination and find a healthy way to express themselves.
 These meaningful activities can be a great way to help patients come alive, engage in everyday life and remember happy times in their lives...